Blood clots: a significant complication in MPN

 How to recognise if you have developed a blood clot

-The Thrombosis and Haemostatis society of Australia and New Zealand as well as the Clinical Excellence Commission in NSW have developed some patient resources.
+The Thrombosis and Haemostatis society of Australia and New Zealand as well as the Clinical Excellence Commission in NSW also have developed patient resources.

 -